Tuning the spontaneous exchange bias effect in La1.5Sr0.5CoMnO6 with sintering temperature: Results

 where $M_{sp}$ corresponds to the spontaneous magnetization of the ordinary FM phase, $M_g$ is the initial magnetization of the SG-like phase, $t_{p}$ and $n$ are the time and the time-stretch exponential constants, respectively.
 Fig. \ref{Fig_MxTime} shows the IRM curves normalized by the magnetization value at $t$ = 0.
 From the data in Fig. \ref{Fig_MxTime}, we can note that the magnetization's decay gets slower as $T_s$ increases.
 Besides, from the results of the fits shown in Table \ref{T2}, we observe that the SG-like phase's relative fraction decreases with increasing $T_s$.
 These results will have an impact on the SEB effect, as will be discussed next.

 As aforementioned, the EB effect is manifested as a shift in the $M(H)$ curves.
 The EB field, defined as $H_{EB}$ = $|H^{+} + H^{-}|$/2 where $H^{+}$ and $H^{-}$ are, respectively, the coercive fields at the ascending and descending branches of the hysteresis loop, gives a measure of the magnitude of the UA.
 The average coercive field is calculated as $H_C$ = ($H^{+}$ - $H^{-}$)/2.
-Fig. \ref{Fig_MxH} displays the $M(H)$ curves measured at an $H$ sweep rate of 100 Oe/s after zero-field cooling the samples down to 5 K. As the upper inset and Table \ref{T2} show, $H_{EB}$ and $H_C$ systematically increase with $T_s$.
-The inset of Fig. \ref{Fig_MxH} gives a comparative view of the asymmetry of the curves measured for sample 1400 at two distinct $H$ sweep rates, 100 and 200 Oe/s.
+Fig. \ref{Fig_MxH} displays the $M(H)$ curves measured at an $H$ sweep rate of 100 Oe/s, after ZFC the samples down to 5 K. As Fig. \ref{Fig_MxH}(e) and Table \ref{T2} show, $H_{EB}$ and $H_C$ systematically increase with $T_s$.
+The inset of Fig. \ref{Fig_MxH}(d) gives a comparative view of the asymmetry of the curves measured for sample 1400 at two distinct $H$ sweep rates, 100 and 200 Oe/s.
 As can be noticed, the SEB effect depends on the sweep rate, further evidencing that the relaxation of the SG-like moments plays a role in it \cite{Model,Model2}.